andresmunozit/turnsystem/README.md

 [SERVER_URL]/queues?sort=-code
 ```
 ### Pagination
 Limit and skip parameters are supported.
 This feature can be chained with sorting.
-The pagination will always take effect after sorting.
+The pagination will always take effect after filtering and sorting.
 Negative signs and string values are ignored for limit and skip parameters on pagination.
 #### Example:
 To get 10 queues from the queue 20, sorted ascending by name: